 Generally, antibiotics are not necessary for mild diarrhea.
-In patients with moderate to severe diarrhea (≥ 3 loose stools over 8 h), antibiotics are given, especially if vomiting, abdominal cramps, fever, or bloody stools are present.
-For adults, ciprofloxacin 500 mg po bid for 3 days or levofloxacin 500 mg po once/day for 3 days is recommended, although resistance appears to be increasing in some areas, particularly to Campylobacter.
-Azithromycin 500 mg po once/day for 3 days or rifaximin 200 mg po tid for 3 days may also be used.
-For children, azithromycin 5 to 10 mg/kg po once/day for 3 days is preferred.
+In patients with moderate to severe diarrhea (≥ 3 loose stools over 8 hours), antibiotics are given, especially if vomiting, abdominal cramps, fever, or bloody stools are present.
+For adults, recommended oral antibiotics include ciprofloxacin 500 mg 2 times a day for 3 days or levofloxacin 500 mg once a day for 3 days, although fluoroquinolone resistance appears to be increasing in some areas, particularly in Campylobacter.
+Alternatives include azithromycin 500 mg once a day for 3 days or rifaximin 200 mg 3 times a day for 3 days.
+For children, azithromycin 5 to 10 mg/kg once a day for 3 days is preferred.

 Travelers should dine at restaurants with a reputation for safety and avoid foods and beverages from street vendors.
 They should consume only cooked foods that are still steaming hot, fruit that can be peeled, and carbonated beverages without ice served in sealed bottles (bottles of noncarbonated beverages can contain tap water added by unscrupulous vendors); uncooked vegetables (particularly including salsa left out on the table) should be avoided.
 Buffets and fast food restaurants pose an increased risk.